Andrewogg92/it-service-automation/omnichannel_triage_engine/README.md

 # Omni-Channel Ticket Triage Engine

+## System Overview

+This system is an event-driven AI classification and routing engine that ingests unstructured support requests from multiple channels, normalizes incoming data via webhooks, and uses an LLM-based classifier to determine issue type and routing destination.
+Structured outputs are generated using deterministic JSON parsing and logged into a staging database for downstream ITSM integration.

 This folder contains the core assets for the AI classification and routing engine.

 ### Contents